YP-Learning/LetUs-C/src/Ch1-Getting-Started/README.md

 ```

 ### [F] Attempt the following:

 1. Ramesh's basic salary is input through the keyboard.
 His dearness allowance is 40% of basic salary, and house rent allowance is 20% of basic salary.
 Write a program to calculate his gross salary.
 [Solution](./F1.c)

+2. The distance betwen two cities (in km.) is input through the keyboard. write a program to convert and print this distance in meters, feet, inches and centimeters.
+[Solution](./F2.c)